rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 ```

 We could instead just treat this like another instance of a case where
-there will be another early implciit drop (namely a drop of `s` at the
+there will be another early implicit drop (namely a drop of `s` at the
 end of each arm where it has been accessed by reference) -- the
 difference is that we cannot suggest that the user add an explicit
 `drop` of `s` for such arms, since doing so would violate the